stephdatu/angular_casts/README.md

 * [AngularJS on Rails 4 - Part 1](http://coderberry.me/blog/2013/04/22/angularjs-on-rails-4-part-1/)
 * [AngularJS on Rails 4 - Part 2](http://coderberry.me/blog/2013/04/23/angularjs-on-rails-4-part-2/)

 This application uses the gem [feedzirra](https://github.com/pauldix/feedzirra), which is dependent on the gem [curb](https://github.com/taf2/curb).
+It also uses [Flow Player](http://flowplayer.org/) to display the video.

 ## Installation